Table of Contents

 7. Large App Size – React Native apps can have a larger file size than fully native apps.

-Solution: Use tools like react-native-bundle-visualizer to reduce bundle size by removing unnecessary code or assets.
-Code-splitting can also help load only the needed code.
+Solution: Use tools such as react-native-bundle-visualizer to reduce bundle size by removing unnecessary code or assets.
+Code splitting can also help load only the required code.

 8. Long Build Times – Build times can be long, especially with larger apps.